 The Value of Private Health insurance

-We understand that the ever-evolving Coronavirus (COVID-19) pandemic has created confusion and anxiety about access to healthcare.
+We understand that the ever-evolving COVID-19 pandemic has created confusion and anxiety about access to healthcare.
 We are also extremely mindful of affordability issues and realise some Members are questioning whether it is still beneficial to maintain their private health insurance cover.

 The role of health funds and private hospitals was explained by the Federal Health Minister Greg Hunt “…there will be very much for all of the non-coronavirus-related conditions continued access and needs - whether it's in relation to cardiac, or cancer, or rehabilitation, or so many of the other areas, allied health services, that are covered.
 So, there will remain a very, very significant and important role for the ongoing private health and private health insurance services.”
 (ABC Radio Melbourne, 1 April 2020).